mr-seha/recipe-app-api/README.md

 # Django Advanced Course Practice

-This repository contains my personal practice and code snippets while following the **[Django Python: The Advanced Guide](https://www.udemy.com/course/django-python-advanced/)** course on Udemy.
+This repository contains my personal practice and code snippets while following the **[Build a Backend REST API with Python & Django - Advanced](https://www.udemy.com/course/django-python-advanced/)** course on Udemy.

 ## About